0ctobat/octobat-beanie.js/README.md

 ✨ | **Beautiful UI components for card payments.** Beanie uses pre-built Stripe components customized to fit the app design, including the [Card Element](https://stripe.com/docs/elements) which provides real-time validation, formatting, and autofill.
 :white_check_mark: | **VAT number validation for European Union businesses.** The Tax Number field checks the validity of a VAT number thanks to the [VIES API](http://ec.europa.eu/taxation_customs/vies/).
 🎩 | **Automatic sales tax (VAT/GST/Sales Tax) calculation.** Picking a country will automatically have an impact on the tax rate(s) of the transaction.
 The billing country as the state (for the US only) is one of multiple evidences to calculate the correct tax rate.
+:ok_hand: | **One-off and recurring charges.** Beanie works for one-off charges and recurring payments as well.
+Stripe plan IDs and SKUs needed.
+:robot: | **Tax included or excluded option.** Beanie allows you to choose if you want to make your product/service price all tax inclusive (deducts the sales tax from the price) OR extratax (adds the sales tax to the price).
 🔐 | **Dynamic 3D Secure for Visa and Mastercard.** The app automatically handles the correct flow to complete card payments with [3D Secure](https://stripe.com/docs/payments/dynamic-3ds), whether it’s required by the card or encoded in one of your [3D Secure Radar rules](https://dashboard.stripe.com/radar/rules).
 📱 | **Responsive design**.
 The Beanie experience works on all screen sizes.
 📦 | **No datastore required.** Products, and SKUs are stored using the [Stripe API](https://stripe.com/docs/api/products) or the [Stripe Dashboard](https://dashboard.stripe.com/products) directly.
-:bookmark: | **Coupons management.** Beanie handles coupons for Stripe SKUs.
+:bookmark: | **Coupons management.** Beanie handles coupons for one-time charges.
 This feature is accessible from the [Octobat Configuration Dashboard](https://app.octobat.com/configuration/coupons).
 Beanie uses Stripe coupons as well.

 ## Documentation